 It is important to have your pet evaluated by our vet if they are dealing with behavioral issues.
 In some cases, these actions are the result of an underlying medical condition that requires intervention to obtain treatment.
 Over time, counseling sessions will lead to positive actions by your pet.
 They need to learn proper behavior before poor behavior will stop.
 While this is time-consuming and a bit overwhelming, in most cases pets can be retrained to stop a poor behavior.

 How Our Vet Can Help Stop Poor Behavioral Actions

 When you bring your pet to our vet, a full evaluation of their medical condition is conducted.
 This will help to determine whether your dog or cat requires treatment to remedy a health issue.
 If so, our vet will make recommendations regarding a treatment plan and will monitor your pet's progress afterward.
 In some cases, your pet will stop poor behavior simply because they had received proper medical treatment.
 If behavioral issues are not the result of a medical problem, our vet will provide you with some ideas to stop your pet from continuing current actions.
 This is usually done with a reward system to give your pet incentive to continue with the desired behavior.

 If you are dealing with a cat that likes to hiss or scratch or a dog that tends to bite or growl, see our veterinarian in Helena; aggression problems require intervention to alleviate them completely.
-Give a call to Helena Veterinary Service in Helena MT at (406) 442-6450.
+Give a call to Valley Veterinary Hospital of Helena in Helena MT at (406) 442-0188.